U.S. publishes list of Chinese and Russian firms with military ties

 This month, Arrow and TTI both denied their subsidiaries have ties to the Chinese military and said they were working to be removed from any final list.

-Reporting by Karen Freifeld in New York; Additional reporting by Stella QiuEditing by Chris Sanders, Matthew Lewis and Andrea Ricci
+Reporting by Karen Freifeld in New York; Additional reporting by Stella Qiu, Cate CadellEditing by Chris Sanders, Matthew Lewis and Andrea Ricci, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.